BrianLevin/Multi-Cloud-Resource-Management/README.md

-# Multi-Cloud Resource Management API
+# Multi-Cloud Resource Management

-This project implements a RESTful API for managing and viewing resources across multiple cloud platforms (AWS and Azure).
-It uses a Python backend with Quart for asynchronous request handling.
+This project implements a full-stack web application for managing and viewing resources across multiple cloud platforms (AWS and Azure).
+It features a Python backend with Quart for asynchronous request handling and a React frontend for an interactive user interface.

 ## Table of Contents
 1. [Features](#features)